Skip to main content

 Tip!
 Try filtering with Multiple Topics for more niche results

 If you're working with a large piece of text, sometimes it can be beneficial to narrow down what Keenious should focus on.
-Focus search is a tool that lets you do just that!
+Ask AI (previously known as Highlight search for our Keenious OGs) is a tool that lets you do just that!

-By highlighting parts of the text, from a sentence to multiple paragraphs, and then click the "Explore" button.
+Try highlighting parts of your conversation or PDF/text, from a sentence to multiple paragraphs, and then click the 'Ask AI' button.

 Sometimes you only want results that specifically mention certain words.
-By using the search bar on top of the sidebar, you can steer the recommendations in the way you would like.
+By using the search bar in the filters window, you can steer the recommendations in the way you would like.
 The search bar supports boolean operators (AND, OR, NOT), phrase matching (" "), and grouping ().
 Keenious will only return results matching your query.

 Want to limit your search to only within a certain time period or with a certain amount of citations?